Golondaaj: Soundtrack

 The background score and the soundtracks are composed by Bickram Ghosh and lyrics are penned by Srijato and Sugato Guha.

 Release

-The film released theatrically on 10 October 2021 and Golondaaj (2021) Hindi Dubbed Version also released theatrically on 12 November 2021 as Officially by SVF and it is soon to arrive as World Digital Premiere in our mobile phones, laptops and TVs in SVF's official OTT platform, hoichoi and internationally on Amazon Prime Video and later as World Television Premiere in Star Jalsha.
+The film released theatrically on 10 October 2021 and had its television premiere on Star Jalsha.

 Reception

-The film got positive to mixed reviews from critics who praised the direction, acting performances and music but found the screenplay flawed.
+The film received mixed-to-positive reviews from critics who praised the direction, acting performances, and the music but found the screenplay flawed.

+At Filmfare Awards Bangla 2021, Dhrubo Banerjee won Best Screenplay award for Golondaaj.